-Emotional Suffering is Due to Lingering Attachments to Unresolved Negative Emotions
+Much of Our Emotional Suffering is Due to Lingering Attachments to Unresolved Negative Emotions

 When we’re unhappy, we’re usually making unconscious inner choices that produce our unhappiness.
 We have to understand the bittersweet appeal of negative emotions.
-Without realizing what we’re doing, we actually make inner choices to feel deprived or refused—or helpless, criticized, rejected, betrayed, or abandoned.
+Without realizing what we’re doing, we actually make inner choices to feel deprived or refused—or helpless, controlled, criticized, rejected, betrayed, or abandoned.

 Unconsciously, we’re tempted to indulge in such negative emotions that are unresolved from our past.
 Unwittingly, we recreate and recycle these familiar, painful feelings through the events and situations of everyday life.